realworldocaml/book/en/records.md

 ```

 While it's possible to resolve ambiguous field names using type
-annotations, having such ambiguity floating around can be a bit
+annotations, the ambiguity can be a bit confusing.
+Consider the
-confusing.
-Consider the following functions for grabbing the session
+following functions for grabbing the session id and status from a
-id and status from a heartbeat.
+heartbeat.

 ```ocaml
 # let status_and_session t = (t.status_message, t.session_id);;